 • Collected 300 new reviews @ 4.3 stars

-By matching their prior 12-month volume in a single month—and improving the average score of those reviews—they climbed from 3.9 to 4.1 in under 30 days.
+Research from the Spiegel Research Center confirms that rapidly increasing your review volume (velocity) has a profound effect on online reputation.
+By matching their prior 12-month volume in a single month - and improving the average score of those reviews - this brand climbed from 3.9 to 4.1 in under 30 days.

 We can estimate review impact by using the following formulas: